Generic name: hyaluronidase recombinant human

 Patients should be advised that if they are taking salicylates (e.g., aspirin), steroids (e.g., cortisone or estrogens), or antihistamines, they may need to be prescribed larger amounts of hyaluronidase for equivalent dispersing effect.

-Halozyme and Hylenex are registered trademarks of Halozyme, Inc.
+Hylenex, the Hylenex logo and Halozyme Therapeutics are trademarks of Halozyme, Inc.

 150 USP units/mL